 Support for immediate cash flow needs for SMEs

-Under the Coronavirus SME Guarantee Scheme, the Government will provide a guarantee of 50percent to SME lenders to support new short-term unsecured loans to SMEs.
-The Scheme will guarantee up to $40billion of new lending.
+Under the Coronavirus SME Guarantee Scheme, the Government is providing a guarantee of 50 per cent to SME lenders to support new short-term unsecured loans to SMEs.
+The Scheme will guarantee up to $40 billion of new lending.
 This will provide businesses with funding to meet cash flow needs, by further enhancing lenders’ willingness and ability to provide credit.
 This will assist otherwise viable businesses across the economy who are facing significant challenges due to disrupted cash flow to meet existing obligations.